 Family structure has evolved light-years in a couple of generations, from extended to nuclear first and foremost, but most significantly from large and living from paycheck to paycheck, to contained and enjoying a disposable income: “Couples have fewer children so that they can afford them a richer lifestyle.
 My family has always lived comfortably, but sacrifices were made.
 For example we seldom eat out unless it is a big celebration.
 I am used to budgeting on small and big things alike, like homemade sandwiches for picnics and holidaying at resorts with home-cooking facilities.”
 Materialism may be rationed within reason in the Earle household, but love isn’t; motherly love surely grows exponentially with the number of offspring!
 “I believe that children must be taught how to be responsible, and how to contribute their fair share to the smooth running of the household.
 This must not be confused with neglect or carelessness – I would never leave my eleven-year old home alone,” she adds, “or let her roam around the Alameda after dark, and I strongly disagree with parents trusting babies in the care of teenage siblings.”

 So how old is old enough to look after babies?
 According to Cathy and her well known, well fought, and undoubtedly controversial, firm stance on the legal age of consent, eighteen and not one day younger ought to be old enough for teenagers to lawfully have sex with each other or adults.
 “The same minimum age required for voting, smoking and drinking.”
 In fact, she wonders whether a teenager can really enter a full relationship in full awareness of all consequences and implications, physical and emotional.
 Her argument goes well beyond moral grounds and, decency aside, she claims that minors should be sheltered from the heartaches, bellyaches and other aches that inevitably come with adult relationships, such as the STD risk connected to misinformed promiscuity, a more widespread plague than teenage pregnancies.
+In addition, syphilis is just one of the STDs that may cause dry skin.
+Poor hygiene is another factor.
 Like many other pressure groups, she calls for the holistic approach to ‘sex ed’ in order to include not just the biological side of the story, but the emotional one, preparing children for what lies ahead after holding hands and living happily ever after.
 “In my younger days, smoking was cool, while nowadays it’s widely accepted it isn’t, so one hopes the same will soon apply to ‘performing’ for teens…”

 Wishful thinking indeed from Cathy, well aware of the risks of peer pressure in person or on social media, a blessing and a curse for youngsters as well as less young.
 She does take to social media when it can help a cause, but she is aware of the perils of its abuse, especially for young minds when they haven’t yet developed skills to enable independent criticism, filter verbal and non-verbal communication, and self-awareness in protection from the abuse of trolls and predators.